coinbase/cdp-agentkit/typescript/agentkit/README.md

 <table width="100%">
 <tr>
     <td width="200"><code>register_basename</code></td>
-    <td>Registers a Basename for the agent.
+    <td width="768">Registers a Basename for the agent.
 Must end with .base.eth on mainnet or .basetest.eth on testnet.</td>
 </tr>
 </table>
 </details>